pierfrancescomartinello/BigDataProject/energy_requirements.md

   - Are you satisfied with the consumption plan that you subscribed with your energy company?

   - How does your energy company produce your electricity in your opinion?

   - Do you pay your electrical bill or is someone else doing it?
 (Parent, relative, ect)

 - On average how much do you think you're spending on the electricity bill

+# Contatore

+Controlla di quantì KW è il contatore
+Controlla se si stacca il contatore